 It should come as no surprise, then, that Universal has exported the Wizarding World to its other parks, including Japan and Hollywood.
 Amid all the Harry hoopla, what else might Universal have in store for the boy wizard at the Florida resort where it all began?
 It just may have something to do with the Ministry of Magic.

 This prophecy has nothing to do with divination, the branch of magic devoted to predicting the future that is taught at Hogwarts School of Witchcraft and Wizardry.
-Instead of gazing into a crystal ball, Alan Gilmore, the art director for Universal's Wizarding World projects and many of the Harry Potter films, gave me a few clues about what may be next for Harry and the gang.
+Instead of gazing into a crystal ball, Alan Gilmore, the art director for Universal's Wizarding World projects and many of the Harry Potter films, gave us a few clues about what may be next for Harry and the gang.